All About Innovative Orthodontics Braces

 Innovative Orthodontics offers gold braces so you can share your beautiful smile both during and after your treatment.

-These gold-colored brackets are as durable as standard metal braces and as discreet as ceramic braces.
+These gold-colored brackets are as durable as standard metal braces and discreet as ceramic ones.
 The unique color helps them blend in with your smile without being prone to breakage like ceramic brackets.